LogtalkDotOrg/logtalk3/coding/ace/NOTES.md

 	https://ace.c9.io/

-In order to use Ace for editing Logtalk source files, copy the files `logtalk.js` and `logtalk_highlight_rules.js` to the `lib/ace/mode` sub-directory of your Ace installation directory.
+In order to use Ace for editing Logtalk source files, copy the files `logtalk.js` and `logtalk_highlight_rules.js` to the `ace/src/mode` sub-directory of your Ace installation directory and run `make build`.
+See Ace documentation for more details.

-The supporting files are work in progress and were obtained by first automatically converting the `Logtalk.tmLanguage` TextMate file using Ace's TMLanguage Tool and fixing some of the resulting conversion issues.
+The supporting files were obtained by first automatically converting the `Logtalk.tmLanguage` TextMate file using Ace's TMLanguage Tool and fixing some of the resulting conversion issues.

 The `logtalk.js` and `logtalk_highlight_rules.js` files are licensed under the BSD license as other Ace mode files.